Hissongjoseph/Java_ExamAnalysis/README.md

 # Java_ExamAnalysis
 Java Programming- User will input User ID and 5 exam scores

+Programmer: Joseph Hissong

+Professor: Samimi

+Fall 2015

+Description:
-After user inputs the exams, the program will calculate the average (after dropping the lowest grade) and assign a letter grade accordingly.
+User will input User ID and 5 exam scores.
+After user inputs the exam scores, the program will calculate the average (after dropping the lowest grade) and assign a letter grade accordingly.

-One of the first Java Programs that I created...
-Looking back at it, you can see how bad the structure is!

-In the near future, I will go back and recreate it to show the difference a few years can do!
+Input: User ID, (5) Exam Grades

+Output: Chart with all exam grades, average, and letter grade.